Law Firm Security: 6 Steps to protect your Law Office from Rogue or Careless Employees

 The three most popular email providers for companies are Microsoft Exchange (server in your office) Microsoft 365 (server in the cloud) and Google Apps (Gmail for business).

 If you have any of these three, you have the ability to turn on email archiving, which preserves all email, regardless if the user deleted it.

 We often get phone calls like the following “Hey, we have a new employee.
 Will you set them up?”
 My immediate reply is “Okay, who are they replacing?”
 “Oh, Matt.
 He left two months ago.”

-Problem is all of Matt’s accounts are still active and no one bothered to disable anything.
+The problem is all of Matt’s accounts are still active and no one bothered to disable anything.

 This was easy before the internet, just take away the person’s office key and they cannot get any data.

-At my office, we have a checklist that lists all things we need to change when someone leaves:
+At my office, we have a checklist that lists all the things we need to change when someone leaves:

 - Redirect the Email Account and Change the Password